 Scheduling time for important tasks like cleaning out freezers or collecting boxes and packing materials will have you well ahead of the game.

+Start off your one-month countdown by booking the movers or rental trucks.
+It may seem like a long way off, but moving companies will love you for it.
 Now is also a good time to call utility companies in preparation for your move.
 Shutting off utilities in your old home, turning them on in your new home, and forwarding any wanted services to your new residence are all vital to feeling at home from day one.
-Smaller jobs like filing your change of address with everyone from the USPS to your bank to Uncle Sam will ease any headaches you might feel after the move.
+If you’re moving from an apartment, 30 days before moving is a good time to contact your landlord about maintenance issues that will need to be scheduled before you leave.
+Smaller jobs like filing your change of address with everyone from the USPS to your Uncle Sam will ease any headaches you might feel after the move.

+Even though it will feel like time is of the essence, your preparation and early packing will put your mind at ease.
+It’s all about taking steps now, so there’s no panic later.
 One essential item to create is a “first-night” survival kit.
-Tools, sheets, toiletries, chargers for phones or laptops, a few sets of clothes, a first aid kit, and some cleaning supplies are all items you’ll be glad to have the day after you move.
+Tools, sheets, toiletries, chargers for phones or laptops, a few sets of clothes, a first aid kit and some cleaning supplies are all items you’ll be glad to have the day after you move.

 The night before the move you will be calm and confident if you’ve followed our tips for preparation so far.
 It’s time to finish packing and wrapping up any loose ends in your house.
 However, you may want to save your “first-night” kit and any truly valuable items to take with you in your vehicle.